kootepe/fluxrs/docs/workflow.md

 # Load measurements
 This just loads measurements into memory for processing.
-My PC can handle 5000~ 15 minute measurements pretty well.
+My PC can handle 5000~ 15 minute measurements (roughly 2 months of 24/7 data) pretty well.
 If the program feels laggy, load less data from here.

 # Validate measurements